-An avid health advocate, Marion is also author of the acclaimed book “Healed, Healthy and Whole, How We Beat Cancer.”
-In ongoing media appearances all over the U.S., she shares the remarkable story of her husband’s recovery using only alternative and integrative medicine, and inspires thousands with a message of hope and healing.
+Marion’s acclaimed, best-selling book “Healed, Healthy and Whole, How We Beat Cancer with Integrative Therapies” is considered a gripping read and chronicles her husband’s race against time and ultimate victory over the disease using only alternative approaches.
+In ongoing media appearances all over the U.S., she shares her remarkable story and has inspired thousands with a message of hope and healing.

 Marion holds a B.A. in Mass Media and Communications, and an M.A. in Communication Management from the Annenberg School of Communication at USC.
-She is an active member of the Producer’s Guild of America and of several non profit boards.
+She is a member of the Producer’s Guild of America, SAG/AFTRA and also donates her talents to several non profit causes.